deimors/UnityDependencyInjection/README.md

 ![Infrastructure Assembly Definition](https://deimors.github.io/UnityDependencyInjection/Images/Infrastructure%20Assembly%20Definition.png)

-This assembly definition causes two errors occur for the `SceneInstaller` class because the newly defined assembly does not reference the Zenject assembly.
-The Zenject plugin folder also contains an assembly definition, named `zenject`, and so a reference can be added from the `Infrastructure` project to the `zenject` project in order to handle these errors.
+This assembly definition causes two errors to occur for the `SceneInstaller` class because the newly defined assembly does not reference the Zenject assembly.
+The Zenject plugin folder also contains an assembly definition, named `zenject`, and in the `Infrastructure` project add an Assembly Definition Reference to the `zenject` project in order to handle these errors.
+In the current version of Unity, you must select a different file in the Project tree for the Assebmly Definition changes to be applied.
+If you are prompted to apply the "Unapplied import settings", hit the Apply button.

 ![Reference Zenject from Infrastructure](https://deimors.github.io/UnityDependencyInjection/Images/Reference%20Zenject%20from%20Infrastructure.png)

-The addition of the `zenject` reference will uncover a new error, namely that `Infrastructure` assembly does not have a reference to the `Content` model.
+The addition of the `zenject` reference will uncover a new error, namely that `Infrastructure` assembly does not have a reference to the `Counter` model.
 This is because the code in an assembly does not have access to code not belonging to an assembly, even though code not in an assembly has access to code placed in assemblies (such as when `SceneInstaller` had yet to be placed in an assembly, yet was able to access code from the `zenject` assembly).

 ## Model Assembly